K1zum1/AstroWind/README.md

 # Stellar Accretion Disk Winds Model

 This program simulates aspects of stellar accretion disk winds.
-It computes the cylindrical radius on a grid, the mass-loss rate as a function of w, and the azimuthal velocity component of the wind, assuming conservation of angular momentum.
-The model assumes some properties are constant.
-Detailed documentation will be provided later.
+Key computations involve detailed analyses of mass-loss rates, wind velocities (both azimuthal and poloidal components), and the cylindrical radius on a 3D Cartesian grid.

 **Important:** This project is to be completed by June 2024.